A reading list

 Over the years many students asked me to suggest some interesting books to expand their knowledge on subjects of management and strategy.
 I would normally send a few titles at a time, but after having replied to too many of such emails, I decided to finally compile a more complete list and post it on this blog.

 My general approach when it comes to reading is that to be good in strategy and management, one has to read broadly as narrow minds rarely produce good ideas.
 To make good decisions and lead one has to understand oneself, human nature in general, individual and social psychology, sociology, politics, history, philosophy, economics, probability, technology, and much, much more.
 If that sounds like a lot, that’s because it is.

-My dad has a saying that “In life there is no time to read good books, but only the excellent ones” thus I selected only a few books per topic.
+My dad has a saying that “In life, there is no time to read good books, but only the excellent ones” thus I selected only a few books per topic.
 However, these should serve as good places to start your explorations.
-Furthermore, after you have purchased some of these books on Amazon, the site's algorithms will cach up and start offering decent follow-up titles.
+Furthermore, after you have purchased some of these books on Amazon, the site's algorithms will catch up and start offering decent follow-up titles.

 "Strategy and Business Landscape" by Pankaj Ghemawat is an excellent and short introduction